Last Modified February 15, 2016

 More information is available in the Guidelines Booklet for Private Hire and Hackney Carriage Driver and Vehicle applicants and at the Disclosure & Barring Service (DBS).

-A certificate of fitness must be completed and signed by your own GP.
+A certificate of fitness must be completed and signed by your own registered GP.

 The certificate needs to be completed on: